What tests are the most important to boost body fat burning!

 Indoleacetic Acid & Tricarballylate are acids produced by bad gut organisms and are a sign of poor gut health

 Bad gut microbes produce nasty toxic chemicals as they rot food in your gut instead of you digesting it.
-Too many bad microbes means lots of toxic chemicals.
+Too many bad microbes mean lots of toxic chemicals.
 These toxic chemicals are then absorbed into your body and cause lots of systemic inflammation.
 Systemic inflammation causes insulin resistance.
 Insulin resistance causes high insulin levels.
-High insulin levels shuts down fat burning and triggers fat making.
+High insulin levels shut down fat burning and trigger fat making.
 Fat cells also make inflammatory chemicals.
 More inflammation means worsening insulin resistance.
 Worsening insulin resistance means more fat making.
 And on and on the cycle goes.

-Now the message I want you take from these examples is not that you have to do a lot of testing but some is necessary to identify what your real underlying problems.
+Now the message I want you to take from these examples is not that you have to do a lot of testing but some are necessary to identify your real underlying problems.
 That’s because the root cause of problems are not always what they might seem.
-You want to make sure your treating the real problem.
+You want to make sure you are treating the real problem.